Bes0n/CKA/README.md

   - ``` kubectl get pods --all-namespaces -o wide ``` - Find the IP address of the API server running on the master node.
   - ``` kubectl get deployments ``` - See if there are any deployments in this cluster.
   - ``` kubectl get pods --all-namespaces --show-labels -o wide ``` - Find the label applied to the etcd pod on the master node.

+## Building the Kubernetes Cluster
+### Release Binaries, Provisioning, and Types of Clusters